IanGClifton/AndroidFloatLabel/README.md

 YouTube demo: http://www.youtube.com/watch?v=9VoVxw8aAx0

+Download the source to use it as a library project or use it directly from Maven Central in your dependencies.
+For example:

+	dependencies {
+		compile 'com.iangclifton.android:floatlabel:1.0'
+	}

 For most use, you can simply use the custom view in your XML layout, specifying a label to use as both the EditText hint and the label TextView with the <code>android:hint</code> property.
 Example:

     <com.iangclifton.android.floatlabel.FloatLabel